wp-plugins/constant-contact-api/readme.txt

 8. Configure the settings shown, then click the "Save" button at the bottom of the widget form.
 9. You will see the signup widget you created on your website!
 10. To edit the form, return the the Form Designer page (from Step 3) and click on the form tab with the name of the form you would like to edit.
 Edit the form, then click Update Form.
 The form will show as updated on your website.

+= Form Designer isn't showing up or working =
+Form Designer needs to be activated separately from the main plugin (see "How do I use the Form Designer?" above).
+Once you activate it, if it's still not working, it's likely a server issue.

+The problem is that your web server may think that Form Designer is an unwelcome script.
+In order to fix this, you should <strong>contact your web host and request that they "whitelist your domain for ModSecurity."</strong>.

+<a href="http://www.hostgator.com" rel="nofollow">HostGator</a> reps said whitelisting your own domain is <strong>not an issue that affects website security</strong>.

 = My gradients aren't working on the Form Designer! = This plugin uses <a href="http://ozh.in/kw">Ozh's gradient script</a>.
 Please refer to that page.